adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 ### 19\.
 Cyber security testing & HTTPS/(SSL)

 Online threats to your clients’ websites are constantly evolving, and so should your clients' cyber security strategies.
-Offer to conduct periodic <a target="_blank" rel="noopener" href="https://www.softwaretestinghelp.com/getting-started-with-web-application-penetration-testing/">cyber security penetration tests</a> on your clients' websites to identify and resolve potential vulnerabilities.
-Ensure that your clients’ websites are secured with an encrypted connection by offering an&nbsp;<a target="_blank" rel="noopener" href="/blog/have-ssl-on-your-cloudcannon-website-for-free/">SSL certificate</a>&nbsp;with every new site you build!
+For large clients, consider offering to conduct periodic <a target="_blank" rel="noopener" href="https://www.softwaretestinghelp.com/getting-started-with-web-application-penetration-testing/">cyber security penetration tests</a> on your clients' websites to identify and resolve potential vulnerabilities.
+And of course, you can ensure that your clients’ websites are secured with an encrypted connection by offering an&nbsp;<a target="_blank" rel="noopener" href="/blog/have-ssl-on-your-cloudcannon-website-for-free/">SSL certificate</a>&nbsp;with every new site you build.

-## {% bookshop 'markdown/anchor' name: "bonus-upsells" %}
+## {% bookshop 'markdown/anchor' name: "bonus-addons" %}

-## Bonus upsell services
+## Bonus value-add services

 ### 20\.
 Email addresses & signatures

-Have you already sold your web development client a domain name?
-Add-on the creation of <a target="_blank" rel="noopener" href="https://fitsmallbusiness.com/create-email-custom-address/">domain connected email addresses</a>, to improve your client’s business credibility.
+Have you already arranged a domain name for your web development client?
+Add on the creation of <a target="_blank" rel="noopener" href="https://fitsmallbusiness.com/create-email-custom-address/">domain connected email addresses</a>&nbsp;to improve your client’s business credibility.
 You can deliver even more value by offering to design <a target="_blank" rel="noopener" href="https://www.indeed.com/career-advice/career-development/business-email-signature">on-brand email signatures</a> to boost your client’s perceived professionalism.

 ### 21\.
 Business profile & reputation management

-Is your clients starting a new business?
-Offer to setup their business profile on <a target="_blank" rel="noopener" href="https://www.google.com/intl/en/business/">Google Business Profile</a>, <a target="_blank" rel="noopener" href="https://business.facebook.com/">Facebook Business Pages</a>, and any other platforms relevant to your client’s industry.
-Add more value by then setting your client's business up on free eputation management tools like the free <a target="_blank" rel="noopener" href="https://chrome.google.com/webstore/detail/google-review-link-genera/bobfhoaocndhlbmgihenjonpopncakbn">Google Review Link</a> and <a target="_blank" rel="noopener" href="https://developers.google.com/maps/documentation/places/web-service/place-id">Place ID Generator</a>.
+Is your client starting a new business?
+You can offer to setup their business profile on <a target="_blank" rel="noopener" href="https://www.google.com/intl/en/business/">Google Business Profile</a>, <a target="_blank" rel="noopener" href="https://business.facebook.com/">Facebook Business Pages</a>, and any other platforms relevant to your client’s industry.
+Add more value by then setting your client's business up on free reputation management tools like&nbsp;<a target="_blank" rel="noopener" href="https://chrome.google.com/webstore/detail/google-review-link-genera/bobfhoaocndhlbmgihenjonpopncakbn">Google Review Link</a> and <a target="_blank" rel="noopener" href="https://developers.google.com/maps/documentation/places/web-service/place-id">Place ID Generator</a>.
 This will help them keep an eye on reviews and comments about their business.

 ### 22\.
 Site hand-off workshop

-When developing new website’s, deliver more value by <a target="_blank" rel="noopener" href="https://www.cloudways.com/blog/hand-off-a-website/">running a hand-off workshop</a>&nbsp;to help clients, and their employees, set up accounts and learn to use any new platforms, like a CMS, CMR, Analytics tool, or more.
+When developing new websites, deliver more value by <a target="_blank" rel="noopener" href="https://www.cloudways.com/blog/hand-off-a-website/">running a hand-off workshop</a>&nbsp;to help clients and their employees set up accounts and learn to use any new platforms like their CMS, CMR, analytics tools, and more.
 Provide a virtual or in-person overview of how to manage their new website, and leave extra time to answer questions.

+---

 Did we miss any web development value add-on services?
 Let us know on <a target="_blank" rel="noopener" href="https://twitter.com/CloudCannon">Twitter</a> or <a target="_blank" rel="noopener" href="https://techhub.social/@cloudcannon">Mastodon</a>!
 And take your freelance web development career, or web development agency, to the next level by signing up for the <a target="_blank" rel="noopener" href="/partner-program/"><b>CloudCannon Partner Program</b></a>.
 As a CloudCannon Partner, you’ll unlock exclusive benefits and savings for you, and your clients, with every new client you bring on.
 All while delivering more value to your clients by choosing CloudCannon as your easy-to -use CMS!